 For electrocardiograph monitoring or multiparameter monitoring of ambulatory patients, we offer a digital telemetry system.
 The system operates in government-protected bands, not used for private land mobile radio, business radio services or broadcast analog and digital television.
 In April 2011, we introduced the XPREZZONTM patient monitor.
 It incorporates a high-resolution display to provide crisp and visually rich patient information that can be accessed with a single touch, all designed to enhance patient care and ease of use.
 XPREZZON is the first patient monitor sensitive to a patient's need for a good night's rest.
 It dims the display in low ambient light.
 It also delivers patient information to mobile devices, allowing clinicians to monitor their patients anywhere they have mobile access.
 In June 2012, we added an additional new monitor to the product line, the qubeTM compact monitor.
 The qube provides all the clinical capability of the XPREZZON monitor in a compact and lightweight solution with a long operating battery.
 The qube can be used in both bedside and transport applications.
-We received FDA clearance in June 2012 for a new telemetry transmitter, the AriaTele TM .
+In December 2012, we introduced a new telemetry transmitter, the AriaTele $^{\text{TM}}$.
 The AriaTele is a feature rich telemetry transmitter that is lightweight, comfortable to wear and fully waterproof.
 It provides a color screen to display ECG and SpO2 signal quality, heart rate, pulse rate and oxygen saturation level, providing immediate feedback to the caregiver.

 Our Healthcare division also develops cardiac diagnostic systems, including Holter analyzers and recorders.
 Our Pathfinder SLHolter analyzer offers users interactive control with advanced diagnostic parameters.
 Our evoHolter recorders provide low cost of ownership through, for example, the elimination of disposable batteries, memory cards with no moving parts to maintain and other advances.
-Our Lifecard CF Aria recorders are worn by patients for up to seven days in order to capture heart arrhythmias that may occur in a patient only a few times per week.
+Our Lifecard CF Holter recorders are worn by patients for up to seven days in order to capture heart arrhythmias that may occur in a patient only a few times per week.
+This product is especially helpful in identifying the presence of atrial fibrillation.
 Patients that may be experiencing even less frequent heart arrhythmias wear our CardioCall product, which stays with the patient over several weeks and transmits its findings over the phone to a receiving station in the hospital.

-We are also a leading supplier of ambulatory blood pressure monitors which are routinely used in many European countries, clinical research organizations and are increasingly being used in the United States.
+We are also a leading supplier of ambulatory blood pressure monitors which are routinely used by physicians around the world and clinical research organizations.
 Many physicians are using ambulatory blood pressure monitoring to detect "white coat" hypertension, a condition in which people experience elevated blood pressure in the doctor's office, but not in their daily lives.
 Ambulatory blood pressure monitoring helps improve diagnostic accuracy and minimize the associated costs of treatment.